Derrick Johnson: 2012

 The Kansas City Chiefs chose to promote interim head coach/defensive coordinator Romeo Crennel to their full-time head coach.
-Crennel retained the base 3-4 defense and named Johnson and Javon Belcher the starting inside linebackers to begin the regular season.
+Crennel retained the base 3–4 defense and named Johnson and Javon Belcher the starting inside linebackers to begin the regular season.
 The pair were joined by outside linebackers Justin Houston and Tamba Hali.
 On November 12, 2012, Johnson collected a season-high 13 combined tackles (12 solo) in the Chiefs' 16–13 loss at the Pittsburgh Steelers in Week 10.
 The following week, he made ten solo tackles during a 28–6 loss to the Cincinnati Bengals in Week 11.
 On December 26, 2012, it was announced that Johnson was voted to the 2013 Pro Bowl.
 On December 31, 2012, the Kansas City Chiefs fired head coach Romeo Crennel after they finished fourth in the AFC West with a 4–12 record.
 He started in all 16 games and recorded 125 combined tackles (110 solo), four pass deflections, three forced fumbles, and two sacks.
 This marked his third consecutive season with over 100 combined tackles.

 2013

 The Kansas City Chiefs hired former Philadelphia Eagles' head coach Andy Reid.
-Defensive coordinator Bob Sutton chose to retain a base 3-4 defense.
+Defensive coordinator Bob Sutton chose to retain a base 3–4 defense.
 Head coach Andy Reid named Johnson and Akeem Jordan the starting inside linebackers to start the regular season, along with starting outside linebackers Justin Houston and Tamba Hali.

 On October 13, 2013, Johnson made nine combined tackles and made a season-high two sacks on quarterback Terrelle Pryor during a 24–7 win against the Oakland Raiders in Week 6.
-In Week 8, he collected a season-high 12 solo tackles and deflected a pass as he Chiefs defeated the Cleveland Browns 23–17.
+In Week 8, he collected a season-high 12 solo tackles and deflected a pass as the Chiefs defeated the Cleveland Browns 23–17.
 On December 8, 2013, Johnson made four combined tackles, two pass deflections, and intercepted a pass by Robert Griffin III during a 45–10 victory at the Washington Redskins.
 The following week, he made six combined tackles, broke up a pass, and intercepted a pass by quarterback Matt McGloin during a 56–31 win at the Oakland Raiders in Week 15.
 He finished the season with 107 combined tackles (95 solo), six passes defensed, 4.5 sacks, and two interceptions in 16 games and 16 starts.
 On January 21, 2014, Johnson was selected as a late replacement for the 2014 Pro Bowl after San Francisco 49ers' NaVorro Bowman was unable to participate after tearing his ACL and MCL during the playoffs.